Find Plans in your area with your ZIP Code

 Special Needs Plans (SNPs) are Medicare Advantage private health plans designed for individuals with certain special needs.
 There are three different types of SNP plans, including D-SNP for dual-eligible (Medicare and Medicaid) individuals, I-SNP plans for people who are institutionalized, and C-SNP plans for individuals with certain chronic health issues.
 Learn more.

-What do Medicare Special Needs Plans cover in Arkansas?
+What benefits do Medicare SNP plans offer in Arkansas?

 - Medicare.gov: the official U.S. government site for Medicare | Medicare http://www.medicare.gov/